lsst/dp0-3_lsst_io/tutorials-dp0-3/portal-dp0-3-2.rst

     :name: dp03_portal_tut02_step01_05
     :alt: A screenshot of the results view plotting eccentricity versus number of observations.

-**A screenshot of the results view, with the plot altered to show eccentricy versus number of observations.**
+    Figure 1: A screenshot of the results view, with the plot altered to show eccentricy versus number of observations.

 .. _DP0-3-Portal-2-Step-2: